haoweiiil/lyrics-generation/baseline.md

 ## NOTE
-The evaluation we used here is undertrained and we need more iterations to have a more diversed vocab for the generation.
+The evaluation we used here is undertrained and we need more iterations (thus time) to have a more diversed vocab for the generation.
 The model is fairly complicated and we may ask for further help from professor/TA.